 Birds of Prey - sponsored by Little Caesars

 The Hawk Creek Wildlife Center will bring some of its “residents” to the State Fair this year.
 Over 15 birds will be on display in the NY State Park daily from 10:00am to 6:00pm.

 Three daily flying shows at 11:00am, 1:30pm and 4:30pm

 Butter & Cheese Sculptures

-Visit the Dairy Products Building to see hundreds of pounds of butter turned into art to mark the 45th anniversary of this State Fair tradition.
+Visit the Dairy Products Building to see hundreds of pounds of butter turned into art to mark the 49th anniversary of this State Fair tradition.
 For the visually impaired we also have a hands-on clay model of the butter sculpture at the Dairy Princess Booth.
 You can also see blocks of New York State cheese carved into artwork before your eyes.
-Make sure to check out our Dairy Day schedule for Monday, August 29.
+Make sure to check out our Dairy Day daily schedule for Thursday, August 31.

 The state’s best pies, cakes, jams, breads and other homemade goodies vie for ribbons in this traditional, county fair competition.
 Less traditional contests include chicken wings, chili, Spam dishes and fried food on a stick.
 Located on the first floor of the Art & Home Center.